The fundamental theorem of finite semidistributive lattices

 \begin{eg}[A semidistributive $\kappa$-lattice that is not completely semidistributive and not well separated] Consider the lattice whose elements $L$ are called $0$, $1$, $X_i$ and $Y_i$, for $i \in \ZZ$, with relations that $0$ is the minimum, $1$ is the maximum, and $X_i \geq X_j$ and $Y_i \geq Y_j$ for $i \geq j$.
 This lattice is complete and semidistributive.
 However, it is not completely semidistributive for the same reason as in Example \ref{SDNotKappa}: any $X_i$ can play the role of $X$ from that example.
 Every element is both completely \ji and completely \mi except $0$ and $1$.
 Also, $0=\Meet L$ and $1=\Join L$.
 We have $\kappau(X_i) = X_{i-1}$ and $\kappau(Y_i) = Y_{i-1}$, and $\kappad$ is the inverse map, so $L$ is a $\kappa$-lattice.
 Also, $X_0 \not\geq Y_0$, yet there is no completely \ji element $J$ with $X_0 \geq J$ and $\kappa(J) \geq Y_0$, so $L$ is not well separated. \end{eg}

-\begin{eg}[A $\kappa$-lattice that is not semidistributive and not well separated] Consider the lattice $L$ with elements $0$, $1$ and $X_i$, $Y_i$ and $Z_i$ for $-\infty < i < \infty$, and relations that $0$ is the minimum, $1$ is the maximum, and $X_i \leq X_j$, $Y_i \leq Y_j$ and $Z_i \leq Z_j$ for $i \leq j$.
+\begin{eg}[A $\kappa$-lattice that is not semidistributive and not well separated] Consider the lattice $L$ with elements $0$, $1$ and $X_i$, $Y_i$ and $Z_i$ for$i \in \mathbb Z$, and relations that $0$ is the minimum, $1$ is the maximum, and $X_i \leq X_j$, $Y_i \leq Y_j$ and $Z_i \leq Z_j$ for $i \leq j$.
 As in Example \ref{NotCompleteSD}, every element is both completely \ji and completely \mi except $0$ and $1$, and we have $\kappau(X_i) = X_{i-1}$, $\kappau(Y_i) = Y_{i-1}$ and $\kappau(Z_i) = Z_{i-1}$.
 Thus $L$ is a $\kappa$-lattice.
 However, $X_0 \meet Y_0 = X_0 \meet Z_0 = 0$ while $X_0 \meet (Y_0 \join Z_0) = X_0 \meet 1 = X_0$, so $L$ is not semidistributive.